ajaybasra/Email-Client/README.md

 2. Download the repository files (project) from the download section or clone this project by typing in the bash the following command:

        git clone https://github.com/ajaybasra/Email-Client.git
-3. Imported it in Intellij IDEA or any other Java IDE.
+3. Import it into Intellij IDEA or any other Java IDE.
 4. Run the application

 ### Note